Abdullah-codes/Terraform-wordpress/Readme.md

 + So first of all we create vpc in [aws] then we create tow subnets in different availability zones then we do all the networking stuff to connect the vpc to internet like routing and creating internet gatway and security groups for the ec2 and database.

-+ So when we create 2 subnets we create one private subnet and one public subnet so we can deploy ec2 instances wich will act as server in our case and the database in the private subnets for the security reason , beacuse we provide internet access to the public subnet and doesnt provide internet access to the private subnet.
++ So when we create 2 subnets we create one private subnet and one public subnet so we can deploy ec2 instances which will act as server in our case and the database in the private subnets for the security reason , beacuse we provide internet access to the public subnet and doesnt provide internet access to the private subnet.

-+ Then we will create load balancer so it will divide traffic to diffrent servers wich.
++ Then we will create load balancer so it will divide traffic to diffrent servers.

-+ after then we will create autosacling for high availability , wich will deploy the new servers when one goes down in case.
++ after then we will create autosacling for high availability , which will deploy the new servers when one goes down in case.

-+ To sum it up shortly we create 2 ec2 instances wich host our wordpress website and a load balancer wich distrubtes traffic between them 2 and a database(RDS) wich is connected to our servers (ec2).
++ To sum it up shortly we create 2 ec2 instances which host our wordpress website and a load balancer which distrubtes traffic between them 2 and a database(RDS) which is connected to our servers (ec2).

 # Application deployment